dextervip/load-balancer/README.md

 Simple Load Balancer for Windows 7
 ==================================

-This is a script python which works switching network card metrics, making Windows 7 use two network adapters at same time.
+This is a script python which works switching network card metrics (see http://support.microsoft.com/kb/315088 and http://support.microsoft.com/kb/258487) , making Windows 7 use two network adapters at same time.

 #Usage